 As Thomas Edison once said, ‘Being busy does not always mean real work.
 The object of all work is production or accomplishment and to either of these ends there must be forethought, system, planning, intelligence, and honest purpose, as well as perspiration.
 Seeming to do is not doing.’

 Limit Internet Time

-Social media and the internet, in general, can be a huge benefit to marketing your properties, keeping current on real estate and management trends, connecting with colleagues and communities, etc. Conversely, it can also be a massive distractor in a busy office.
+Social media and the internet, in general, can be a huge benefit to marketing your properties, keeping current on real estate and management trends, connecting with colleagues and communities, etc. Conversely, for the busy landlord, it can also be a massive distractor in a busy office.